Bologna sausage

-Bologna sausage, informally baloney (/bəˈloʊni/ bə-LOH-nee), is an American cooked sausage which is an imitation of genuine Italian mortadella Bologna PGI, a variety of mortadella, a large salume.
-Its seasonings, which include black pepper, nutmeg, allspice, celery seed, coriander, and myrtle berries, give it its flavor.
+Bologna sausage, informally Baloney (/bə.ˈloʊ.ni/, bə-LOH-nee), is an American cooked sausage.
+It derives from Italian mortadella Bologna PGI, a variety of mortadella, a large salume.
+Its seasonings include black pepper, nutmeg, allspice, celery seed, coriander, and myrtle berries.

-Similar imitations of mortadella Bologna include parizer (Parisian sausage) in Hungary, Romania, and the countries of the former Yugoslavia; polony in Zimbabwe, Zambia, South Africa and Western Australia; devon in most states of Australia; and fritz in South Australia.
+Regional variants of mortadella Bologna include Parizer (Parisian sausage) in Hungary, Romania, and the countries of the former Yugoslavia; Polony in Zimbabwe, Zambia, South Africa and Western Australia; Devon in most states of Australia; and Fritz in South Australia.

 In North America, a simple and popular use is in the bologna sandwich.
 In the Southern United States, a bologna cake exists which is bologna slices layered with seasoned cream cheese to make the appearance of a cake.

 Variations

 Aside from pork, bologna can be made out of chicken, turkey, beef, venison, a combination of meats or soy protein.

-U.S. bologna
+US bologna

-U.S. government regulations require American bologna to be finely ground.
+US federal government regulations require American bologna to be finely ground.
 "Frankfurter, frank, furter, hotdog, weiner, vienna, bologna, garlic bologna, knockwurst, and similar products" all use the same standard of identity defined in 9 CFR 319.180.
 They belong to the category of cooked sausages.

 It is historically and geographically associated with the German-American immigrant community.
 There can be significant variation among regional styles: Northern Ohioans prefer coarser-ground straight German-style bolognas, while Southern Ohioans prefer the finer-ground ring bologna.